-Head to the hills, and you’ve got a range of ski shops—from the luxe ones near ski resorts that will serve you coffee and tune your skis to the no-frills shops you can get in and out of and that dot I-70,
+Head to the hills in Colorado, and you’ve got a range of ski shops—from the luxe ones near ski resorts that will serve you coffee and tune your skis to the no-frills shops that dot I-70.

-But what if you want to stock up on ski gear or get boots fitted down here in Denver?
-Or, perhaps your skis need a tune up before you strap them to the rack of your car.
-Maybe you're visiting and didn't want to haul all of your equipment to Colorado, and need to hit up a rental shop.
-Taking care of these pre-ski errands will mean more time on the slopes, less time in the ski shops once you do make it up the mountain, right?
+But what if you want to stock up on ski gear or get boots fitted in Denver?
+Perhaps your skis need a tune-up before you strap them to the rack of your car for a weekend trip or you're visiting from out of town and didn't want to haul all of your equipment to Colorado.

-Here’s five of our favorite ski shops in Denver, for both visitors and residents.
-There's a shop for everybody, whether you're a ski rookie or an intrepid adventurer who snubs the chairlift to skin uphill.
+For locals and visitors, here are five of our favorite ski shops in Denver, for both visitors and residents.
+There's a shop for everybody, whether you're a skiing rookie or an intrepid adventurer who snubs the chairlift to skin uphill.

 Free parking is hard to find downtown.
 The shop has assigned spots in the back of the store, though, where you can park for free.